mblarsen/browser-acl/README.md

 -   strings becomes subjects
 -   function's names are used for subject
--   objects's constructor name is used for subject
+-   object's constructor name is used for subject

 Override this function if your models do not match this approach.